How to Store Fresh Herbs So They Stay Fresh Longer

 How to Freeze Fresh Herbs

-Flash freeze whole herbs (like basil and chives) on a cookie sheet.
-Then, transfer the frozen herbs to a freezer bag.
-If you plan to use the herbs finely minced.
-Go ahead and do your chopping now.
+If you plan to use your herbs finely minced, go ahead and do your chopping now.
 Then, pack the herbs into an ice cube tray, and top off the tray with olive oil or water, and freeze.
 Transfer the frozen cubes to a freezer bag, so they don't get freezer burned.

 Ice cube trays vary in size, but one cube should be the equivalent of about two tablespoons of fresh herbs.
-If you'll be using your herbs in cooked dishes, there's no need to thaw the cubes first.
-Just add them directly to the pan; they'll melt quickly enough.
+If you'll be using your herbs in cooked dishes, there's no need to thaw the cubes before you use them.
+Just add them directly to the pan; and they'll thaw as the dish cooks.Easy!